htgt/Design-Creation/docs/DESIGN_NOTES.md

 ### Individual Commands
 * These are the individial command modules along with their corresponding CmdRole
 * These CmdRole modules can also consume multiple other roles
+* The arrows below represent the roles that are consumed by modules to the left

 ```
  DesignCreate::Action::ConsolidateDesignData     -> DesignCreate::CmdRole::ConsolidateDesignData